-Soraya Sarah Nazarian is an Iranian-born, Los Angeles-based artist who, in her more than 25-year career, has become a master in the medium of direct carving in stone.
+Soraya Sarah Nazarian is an Iranian-born, Los Angeles-based artist who has become a master in the medium of direct carving in stone.
 Her work carries themes of motherhood, family, spirituality, and Iranian culture.

 In 1979 Soraya immigrated to the United States with her husband and four children.
 In the late 1980s, she began to study sculpting.
 She established her own studios soon after in the United States and in Italy during her early stoneworking trips.
 Her work is distinguished by two major periods: a time of discovery and experimentation in the 1980s and 1990s and a period of artistic self-confidence marked by the creation of large-scale works beginning in 2000.